 - The fertilized egg being able to reach and implant in the uterus

-Your OB/GYN can help you determine which, if any, of these issues is the reason behind why you’re struggling to conceive.
-The most common causes of infertility — a low sperm count in men and the lack of eggs for women — are quickly treatable, meaning you might not need to resort to time-consuming procedures like IVF.
+Having trouble conceiving doesn’t mean you need to turn first to time-consuming procedures like IVF.
+The most common causes of infertility — a low sperm count in men and the lack of eggs for women — are quickly treatable.

-And that’s just the beginning of the comprehensive and compassionate care you can expect at AdventHealth for Women.
-We offer a a spectrum of services that help couples achieve pregnancy and pair them with a deep understanding of the mental and emotional elements of fertility care.
+AdventHealth offers the full spectrum of services to help couples achieve pregnancy and pairs them with a deep understanding of the mental and emotional elements of fertility care.